strorch/camagru/README.md

 This is  UNIT Factory(42 school) web project.

+Goal - create website with pure php, without any packages.

 It includes authorisation with login, sign up, forgot password and email confirming actions.

 After login you can make photos with different stickers on it, save it on gallery.